 The latest RaceDay SignUp App (1.0.1.) has been released on Apple, Android and the Web.
 It contains the following improvements: Checks for sold-out giveaways and hides them.
 Auto-selects event if only one has been enabled in the setup.
 This can be convenient if you have different kiosks for different events.
 Shows the app version on […]

+Note: This feature was discontinued in January, 2023.
 Enabling Whitelabeling is one of the best ways to improve email deliverability.
 It allows you to send through your own domain name, rather than sending with RunSignUp’s default settings.
-By placing your domain information into the emails rather than the default settings, recipients are able to verify that these mailings are associated directly with your […]
+By placing your domain information into the emails rather than the default settings, recipients are able to verify […]

 You can now add Strike Through pricing to your race website.
 Set this up in the Race -> Registration -> Dates, Pricing and Options page.
 This gives the flexibility of setting a specific strike through price for each event and each registration period.
 For example, you may want to run a Valentine’s Day special – […]